 Middle of the trail

-They Rode West is a rather dreary B-Western from the mid-1950s, with unstellar stars and a slightly wishy-washy ‘liberal’ agenda.
+They Rode West is a rather dreary B-Western from the mid-1950s, with an unstellar cast and a slightly wishy-washy ‘liberal’ agenda.

 It isn’t that bad.
 For one thing it’s got some nice Technicolor cinematography by Charles Lawton Jr. of Simi Hills, California locations.